xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-24.png">

 Here, <mark>tokens in the input sequence are randomly masked, and the training objective is to predict the mask tokens in order to reconstruct the original sentence</mark>.
-This is also called a denoising objective. <mark>Autoencoding models spilled bi-directional representations of the input sequence</mark>, meaning that the model has an understanding of the full context of a token and not just of the words that come before.
+This is also called a denoising objective. <mark>Autoencoding models build bi-directional representations of the input sequence</mark>, meaning that the model has an understanding of the full context of a token and not just of the words that come before.

 Good use cases: